“And Holy is your name,

 “And holy is your name.”

-DR. NICHOLE M. FLORES is assistant professor of religious studies at the University of Virginia.
+Dr. Nichole M. Flores is associate professor of religious studies and director of the health, ethics, and society minor at the University of Virginia.
 She speaks, writes and teaches about the significance of Catholic ethics in plural social, political, and ecclesial contexts.
-In 2015, she was awarded a Mellon Humanities Fellowship at the University of Virginia Institute for Humanities and Global Cultures (IHGC) in support of work on her first book, Guadalupe in the Public Square: Aesthetic Solidarity and the Pursuit of Justice.
+Her first book, The Aesthetics of Solidarity: Our Lady of Guadalupe and American Democracy is available from Georgetown University Press.
 In 2015, Dr. Flores was honored with the Catherine Mowry LaCugna Award for best academic essay in Catholic theology from the Catholic Theological Society of America.